wl-lankin/letsencrypt-acme-dns/README.md

 **Let's start changing this!!!**

  ##### Some words why doing it this way:
 I installed letsencrypt on my webserver-vm but don't want to run a DNS server on the same machine.
 So i decided to split it up.
-Sure you can install bind also local or combined with letsencrypt on a single vm.
+Sure you can install bind also local or combined with letsencrypt on a single vm and so on.

 ## 1. Install new VM
 - Debian (512MB to 1GB RAM / 1 CPU / 2GB Disk - 512MB Swap)